ADKAR Model: What Is It and How To Use It?

 Let’s say you’re introducing Microsoft Sharepoint.
 Start by explaining that when employees travel or work from home, it’s difficult for them to access documents and communicate with the in-office team.
 To solve this problem, the company will use Microsoft’s SharePoint cloud-based service.

-Lastly, always encourage your team to ask questions about how you decided on the change and how it will be implemented, and about other aspects of the change process plan.
+Always encourage your team to ask questions about how you decided on the change and how it will be implemented, and about other aspects of the change process plan.

 GOAL 2: Foster desire to make the change

-Just because employees understand why a change should be made doesn’t mean that they want that change.
+Just because employees understand why a change should be made doesn’t mean they want that change.
 In order for them to adopt the change, they must desire it.
 Thankfully, you can foster that desire.

 Start by designating change leaders.
 Not only will your change leaders show public support for the change, but they most naturally connect with the people who will be affected by it.
 Choose change leaders who are able to relate to how daily routines will be affected so that they can provide specific support and guidance.